Troubleshooting by Exhaust Color

 Fuel Return: A restricted fuel return line causes a rich fuel condition.

-White exhaust smoke is an indication that coolant is burning in the combustion chamber.
+White exhaust smoke indicates coolant burning in the combustion chamber.
 These are possible causes:

 Cylinder Head: A crack in the cylinder head (around the coolant jacket) causes coolant to enter the combustion chamber.